-The most variable temperatures occur in the volcanic zone – at Whakapapa Village, temperatures can reach 25°C in the summer and fall to -10°C in winter.
+The most variable temperatures occur in the volcanic zone – at [no-lexicon]Whakapapa[/no-lexicon] Village, temperatures can reach 25°C in the summer and fall to -10°C in winter.
 Southerly winds bring snow in winter.

-Much of the King Country was covered by extensive conifer–broadleaf forests prior to European settlement from the late 19th century.
+Much of the King Country was covered by conifer–broadleaf forests prior to European settlement in the late 19th century.
 Māori knew the area as Te Nehe-nehe-nui (the great forest).

 The south-east was dominated by the tussock grasslands and alpine herbs of the Volcanic Plateau, with beech trees on the western and southern slopes of Mt Ruapehu.
-The volcanic landscape was afforded some protection when Horonuku Te Heuheu, paramount chief of Ngāti Tūwharetoa, gifted the Ruapehu, Ngāuruhoe and Tongariro mountains to the nation in 1887.
+In 1887 Horonuku Te Heuheu, paramount chief of Ngāti Tūwharetoa, and the government agreed to protect the upper slopes of Ruapehu, Ngāuruhoe and Tongariro mountains.

 In 1946 Pureora was one of the last native forests opened to logging.
 Three decades later, in 1978, conservation activists built and occupied platforms in the branches of some of the park’s massive tōtara trees in protest at the felling of native forests and the effect on native wildlife.
-The protest was successful in gaining media attention and a temporary halt in logging.
-In 1982 logging stopped altogether in the forest.
+The protest was successful gained media attention and achieved a temporary halt in logging.
+In 1982 logging in the forest ceased.

-In the south of the region are Tongariro and Whanganui national parks.
+In the south of the region are the Tongariro and Whanganui national parks.

 A chain of forests and conservation areas runs down the western side of the region.
 Whareorino Forest in the Hērangi Range is the largest.
-It contains a complete altitudinal sequence of plants, from hardwood trees to subalpine species at the top of the mountains.
+It contains a complete altitudinal sequence of plants, from hardwood trees to subalpine species.
 Small forest reserves are found throughout the interior of the region.

 Pureora Forest is home to the rare North Island kōkako.
 Other rare native birds in the forest include the kārearea (falcon), kākāriki (parakeet) and whio (blue duck).
 Kererū (wood pigeons), tūī, fantails, pōpokotea (whiteheads), tauhou (waxeyes), kākā and North Island robins are more common.